-PolyCol’s ability to rapidly repair the damaged collagen present in dry eye disease, coupled with the concurrent recovery of the corneal epithelium and reduction of inflammation, make this the company’s initial focus through the drug candidate ST-100.
+PolyCol’s ability to rapidly repair the damaged collagen present in dry eye disease, coupled with the concurrent recovery of the corneal epithelium, corneal nerves and reduction of inflammation, make this the company’s initial focus through the drug candidate ST-100 (vezocolmitide).
 Future development opportunities for this drop formulation include a wide variety of ocular surface indications, including Allergic Conjunctivitis, Corneal Trauma, and Corneal Ulcers.
-The development of ST-100 is supported by compelling animal testing results, with complete healing of damaged corneal tissues in 24 hours or less.
-Other variants of the PolyCol platform have demonstrated promise in two major diseases with significant unmet need: Glaucoma and Dry Age-Related Macular Degeneration (Dry AMD).
-Stuart has completed a series of research programs that demonstrate the benefits of repair and restoration of helical collagen in the affected tissues commonly associated with both of these disease indications.
+The development of ST-100 is supported by compelling animal testing results, with complete healing of damaged corneal tissues in 24 hours or less, and full recovery of damaged corneal and trigeminal nerve structures.
+Other variants of the PolyCol platform have demonstrated promise in three major diseases with significant unmet need: Glaucoma, Dry Age-Related Macular Degeneration (Dry AMD) and Myopia.
+Stuart has completed a series of research programs that demonstrate the benefits of repair and restoration of helical collagen in the affected tissues commonly associated with these disease indications.
 These results suggest a completely novel approach to treating chronic ophthalmic indications.

 For dry eye disease, Stuart Therapeutics is taking advantage of PolyCol’s rapid ability to reduce the collagen remodeling burden in the cornea.
 In chronic dry eye disease, inflammation and tissue damage overwhelm the body’s ability to replace damaged helical collagen, which is also known as remodeling.
 The ST-100 drug candidate has shown in a clinical trial setting that it appears to both relieve symptoms of the disease, but also restore nerve function, resulting in improvements in the lacrimal functional unit, or tear process.
 Patient relief appears to begin as soon as the second day of use, with a vastly superior speed of action compared to competing therapeutics.